MDs Recommend Icing

-Shoulder injuries such as rotator cuff injuries and subacromial bursis are frequently caused by activities such as a fall or excessive, repetitive, overhead motions or appear without any significant incident.
+Shoulder injuries such as a torn rotator cuff, impingement or subacromial bursis are painful and debilitating injuries caused by activities such as a fall, or excessive, repetitive, overhead motions or appear without any significant incident.

-1. Injury, especially while trying to lift or catch a heavy object
+1. Shoulder Pain, especially while trying to lift or reach.

-2. Overuse, especially after a period of inactivity
+2. Shoulder Overuse, especially after a period of inactivity

 3. Poor blood supply to an area of the cuff (which occurs with increasing age)